isadora-6th/adguard-rg-minigames-collection/ReadMeEn.md

 In this repository, I am reassembling the JSON obtained from the AdGuard server into a readable format.

 ## Disclaimer
-The files are not mine.
+This files are not mine.
 All of them are packaged as `.exe` + `.bak`.
-I recommend checking all files before running them and, in general, using Windows Sandbox to run strange files from the internet.
+I recommend checking all files before running them and, in general, use Windows Sandbox to run strange files from the internet.
 I did not find any issues in the couple of games I downloaded, but this does not mean that everything can be trusted.

 For work, you may or may NOT need additional software provided by the author of the collection: